paradoxdjell/paradoxdjell.github.com/_posts/2015-3-29-Biased-The-Apple-Watch.md

 ---
 layout: post
 title: Biased - The Apple Watch
-user: Vedant Mathur for Apple, Jazli Aziz as the critic and Aditya Saky
 ---
 Bias.
 It's very predominant in the tech world and arguments on the web can get quite nasty, especially between iOS and Android fans.
 So I decided to get both their viewpoints on the Apple Watch in one place.